quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part22_Kernel-based_Fu.md

 ---

 #### Parameterized Function Approximation
-In parameterized function approximation, the policy is represented using a weight vector \( w \).
-Although the number of components in \( w \) can be large, the state space is much larger, leading to an approximate solution.
+In parameterized function approximation, the policy is represented using a weight vector $w $.
+Although the number of components in $ w$ can be large, the state space is much larger, leading to an approximate solution.

 :p How does parameterized function approximation work in reinforcement learning?
 ??x
-Parameterized function approximation works by representing the policy with a weight vector \( w \).
-The value function \( v_\pi(s) \) is approximated as a weighted sum of features, where each feature corresponds to a component in the weight vector.
+Parameterized function approximation works by representing the policy with a weight vector $w $.
+The value function $ v_\pi(s)$ is approximated as a weighted sum of features, where each feature corresponds to a component in the weight vector.
 This approach allows for generalization but results in an approximate solution due to the large state space. x??

 ---

 #### Mean Squared Value Error (VE)
-The mean squared value error \( VE(w) \) serves as a measure to rank different value-function approximations under the on-policy distribution.
+The mean squared value error $VE(w)$ serves as a measure to rank different value-function approximations under the on-policy distribution.

 :p What is the mean squared value error (VE) used for?
 ??x
 The mean squared value error (VE) is used to evaluate and rank different value-function approximations under the on-policy distribution.
-It quantifies the difference between the true value function \( v_\pi(s) \) and the approximated value function \( v_{\pi w}(s) \). x??
+It quantifies the difference between the true value function $v_\pi(s)$ and the approximated value function $v_{\pi w}(s)$. x??

 ---